50 Cheap and Easy Slow Cooker Recipes

 Nutrition: 341 calories, 5 g fat (1 g saturated fat), 267 mg sodium, 44 g carbs (9 g fiber, 3 g sugar), 30 g protein

 These lettuce tacos are about to transform your Taco Tuesday.
-Chopped onion, chicken breast, corn, black beans and tomato tossed in taco seasoning, left to cook for 4 hours and then scooped into lettuce boats—dinner doesn’t get such easier than that.
+Chopped onion, chicken breast, corn, black beans and tomato tossed in taco seasoning, left to cook for 4 hours and then scooped into lettuce boats—dinner doesn't get much easier than that.
 And copious amounts of belly-filling fiber and satiating protein, this one will keep you out of the fridge before bed.
-For more behaviors to change now, check out these 40 Habits That Make You Sick and Fat.

 Get the recipe from Pink When.